Veracodes/Veracodes/README.md

 - 👋 Hi, I’m Veronika @Veracodes and I am a software developer
 - 👀 I’m interested in full-stack development
-- 🌱 My most used languages are JavaScript and PHP
+- 🌱 Mastering the art of data structures
 - 💞️ I love debugging
 - 📫 How to reach me https://www.linkedin.com/in/a-veronika